It was hardly a surprise when David Egan set his heart on being a jockey. He has been surrounded by racing from day one.

 He was champion apprentice in 2017 and is getting plenty of opportunities for leading Newmarket trainer Roger Varian, including when third on Qabala in the QIPCO 1000 Guineas.

-Egan also won the 2019 Albany Stakes at Royal Ascot aboard Daahyeh for Varian.
-The 21-year-old has ridden 270 winners in Britain and his ability to ride at 8st means he will not go short of opportunities to ride more.
+David Egan also won the 2019 Albany Stakes at Royal Ascot aboard Daahyeh for Varian.
+The 21-year-old has ridden 270 winners in Britain, with plenty more still ahead of him.

-Egan was appointed first jockey to owner Prince Faisal in 2020 and that link earned him a spectacular dividend in February 2021 when he won the $20 million Saudi Cup – the world’s richest race – on Mishriff in the Prince’s silks.
+David Egan was appointed first jockey to owner Prince Faisal in 2020 and that link earned him a spectacular dividend in February 2021 when he won the $20 million Saudi Cup – the world’s richest race – on Mishriff in the Prince’s silks.
+The high profile earnings didn’t stop there as he followed up aboard the same horse in the Dubai Sheema Classic at the Dubai World Cup just six weeks later.